cssl-unist/sode/README.md

 * Figure 13: Normalized throughput of WiredTiger on YCSB-C
 * Appendix Figure 2: Throughput of WiredTiger for varying cache sizes

+## Alternative Environment

+### SODE with CloudLab

+You can evaluate SODE in [CloudLab](https://docs.cloudlab.us/getting-started.html).
+We recommend you choose a hardware configuration that includes two CPUs, a large amount of RAM, and a large disk (e.g., [s220g1, sm220u](https://docs.cloudlab.us/hardware.html)).

+### SODE with Virtual Machine

+We added Vagrantfile to test SODE.
+In this environment, SODE's evaluation quality was poor and unstable.
+Our Vagrantfile only supports libvirt as a provider to setup NUMA nodes on VM.
+To evaluate SODE in VM, we required the following efforts:
+1. Attach a disk with `virsh` for cached DBs ([See Vagrantfile host_shell](Vagrantfile)).
+2. Expand the VM's disk space.
+4. Set CPU affinity of virtual cores to bind physical cores to each ([See this document](https://vagrant-libvirt.github.io/vagrant-libvirt/configuration.html)).

 ## Authors
 - Chanyoung Park (UNIST)    chanyoung@unist.ac.kr